 Learn how to draw horses and donkeys using these simple step-by-step lessons perfect for beginners!
 Indeed, I will show you how to draw a cute horse, a colorful pony and a stubborn donkey (well ... no. Just a fun donkey).
 All these cartoon animals are created using a similar template that can be used to sketch all the animals you love.
-Let's start these lessons by working on the character found below ...
+Let's start these lessons by working on the character found above ...

 First, sketch the head and body of the cartoon horse using long curved lines.
 Ears are made from simple oval shapes.
 Next, draw the mane using a wide variety of small triangles.
 Eyes and the nose are made from simple dots.
 The mouth and patch around the jaw are created using lines.